 But this restriction is there for good reason.

 But what if a similar ethical concern applies to all sorts of normal questions, say, about love?
 If a querent goes to a psychic and asks about her ex-boyfriend, and they psychic gives her a kind of false hope that things will magically get better, is that not a kind of false hope?
 Is that not harmful in its own way?

 That is a tough one, and deserves its own post.

 But going back to our question: Are Tarot cards supernatural?
 We’ve covered how this is a tricky question to answer.

-Defining the precise demarcation between natural vs supernatural is rather difficult.
+Defining the precise demarcation between natural and supernatural is rather difficult.
 What is considered “supernatural” today might be considered perfectly natural 1,000 years from now.

 Furthermore, we’ve shown that our personal beliefs and presuppositions about the world, as well as our personal experiences, determine our metaphysical beliefs.
 And it’s not a matter of “proving” who is rational vs who is irrational.